rancher/fleet/docs/gitrepo-structure.md

   valuesFiles:
     - values1.yaml
     - values2.yaml
-  # Allow to use values files from configmaps or secrets
+  # Allow to use values files from configmaps or secrets defined in the downstream clusters
   valuesFrom:
   - configMapKeyRef:
       name: configmap-values